 The University is committed to providing students and student applicants with disabilities academic accommodation to allow them an equitable opportunity to fully access and participate in the learning environment with dignity, autonomy and without impediment while preserving academic freedom, academic integrity, and academic standards.

-SASS – Academic Accommodations works collaboratively with our university community and stakeholders to facilitate the academic accommodation process.
+The Academic Accommodations service works collaboratively with our university community and stakeholders to facilitate the academic accommodation process.

 The academic accommodation process is a collaborative process and a shared responsibility among all parties involved.
 Our role in the academic accommodation process is to assess, establish, and implement appropriate academic accommodations for students who have a temporary or permanent disability.